 Board of Directors

-He has published in both Arabic and English on the architecture of the Islamic world, in books and in academic and professional journals.
-He is the author of Contemporary Architecture and Urbanism in the Middle East (2012), co-editor (with Rahul Mehrotra) of Shaping Cities: Emerging Models of Planning Practice (2016), and editor of Workplaces: The Transformation of Places of Production: Industrialization and the Built Environment in the Islamic World (2010).
+He has published extensively in both Arabic and English on architecture and urbanism.
+He is the author of Contemporary Architecture and Urbanism in the Middle East (2012).
+He also co-edited (with Rahul Mehrotra) Shaping Cities: Emerging Models of Planning Practice (2016), and edited Workplaces: The Transformation of Places of Production: Industrial Buildings in the Islamic World (2010).
+In addition, he is a contributor to the 21st edition of Sir Banister Fletcher’s A History of Architecture (2019), the first edition of which had appeared in 1896.

 Hani Imam Hussaini is a practicing architect, and the founder and director of Almarsam Architects & Engineers in Amman.
 He received his architectural education from the University of Cambridge, where he obtained his Bachelor's and Master's degrees, as well as his Diploma in Architecture.
 He practiced architecture in the United Kingdom, both independently and at the London practice of Panter Hudspith Architects.
 He was a Partner and Head of Architecture at Omrania & Associates, and the director of its Jordan offices which he helped establish.
 Apart from Jordan and the United Kingdom, he has been involved in projects in Greece, Portugal, Qatar, Saudi Arabia, Spain, the United Arab Emirates, and the West Bank.
 His experience spans a very wide range of sectors and scales, and includes residential, commercial, retail, leisure, hospitality, education, and sports projects.
 Hussaini is a member of both the Jordan Engineers Association and the Royal Institute of British Architects.